abgd29/Challenge_Epigene_Labs/README.md

 # Challenge_Epigene_Labs

-The following project aims at preprocessing data from a clinical study in order to make them comparable to other data form other studies.
+The following project aims at preprocessing data from a clinical study in order to make them comparable to other sequencing data form other studies.
 The project contains the followings :

 An input directories which contains clinical data to preprocess for 2 samples from one experiment.
-The input directory needs to be unzipped before performing the script:
+The input directory needs to be unzipped before performing the script and then contains:

     a metadata file
     a barcodes file for each sample :